matomo-org/developer-documentation/docs/generated/master/Piwik/ArchiveProcessor/Period.md

 Period
 ======

-Initiates the archiving process for all non-day periods via the [ArchiveProcessor.Period.compute](#) event.
+Initiates the archiving process for all non-day periods via the [ArchiveProcessor.aggregateMultipleReports](#) event.

 Description
 -----------